dhananjay929/infinite-scroll/README.md

 ### Technologies used: ReactJs, NPM, react-router, CSS, JavasScript

 #### Concepts used:
- 1) React Hooks
+ 1) React Hooks,
- 2) API CALL
+ 2) API CALL,
- 3 React Router DOM
+ 3) React Router DOM

+Use it on your local PC
+  clone repo;
+  cd infinite-scroll;
+  npm install;
+  npm start.